kharchenkolab/cacoa/README.md

 - `ref.level`: id of the condition, corresponding to the reference (i.e. control)
 - `target.level`: id of the condition, corresponding to the target (i.e. case)

-Additionally, `embedding` parameter containing a matrix or data.frame with a cell embedding can be provided.
+Additionally, the `embedding` parameter containing a matrix or data.frame with a cell embedding can be provided.
 Rownames should match to the cell ids.
 It is used for visualization and some cluster-free analysis.

 ### No expression data